Vrolijk/OSDD/datadiode_hardware_setups.md

 ## EBUJOLD data-diode

-DIY datadiode like the Wavestone solution.
-Good explanation about the configuration of the mediaconverters in the wiki under hardware.
+DIY data-diode like the Wavestone solution.
+Good explanation about the configuration of the media converters in the wiki under hardware.

 https://github.com/EBUJOLD/data-diode

 ## Klockcykel Godiode

-DIY Datadiode using 2 modded TPlink copper to fiber converters.
+DIY Data-diode using 2 modded TP-link copper to fiber converters.
 Costs +- €65,-

 Software includes Go code and Docker.
-Transferspeed up to 750Mbit.
+Transfer speed up to 750Mbit.

+Please note: Soldering requires a microscope due to the size of the pcb

 https://github.com/klockcykel/godiode